swiss-seismological-service/seedlink_raw_plugin/README.md

 [Seedlink](<https://github.com/SeisComP/seedlink>) plugin for custom data streaming to [SeisComP](<https://github.com/SeisComP>)

 This plugin can be included in the SeisComP Seedlink implementation and allows to stream custom data to SeisComP.
-This RAW plugin, running within the seedlink server, connects to the provided raw_server.py, which has to run on the device that provides the data.
+This `RAW` plugin, running within the seedlink server, connects to the provided `raw_server.py`, which has to run on the device that provides the data.

-The raw_server.py provides the API to stream your data without worring about the protocol details.
-If you cannot use the raw_server in your device, you can create your own implementation and use raw_server.py as a reference.
+The `raw_server.py` provides the API to stream your data to the `RAW` seedlink plugin without worring about the protocol details.
+If you cannot use the `raw_server.py` in your device, you can create your own implementation in any language.

+If you want to make you device a fully fledged seedlink server, then install SeiComP (or just seedklink) in the same machine where the `raw_server` is running, then configure the `RAW` seedlink plugin to connect to `localhost`.
+The locally running seedlink server will then be able to serve your custom data.

 ## How it works